iankloo/dscoemarkdown/README.md

 Using this package, you can extend knitr to automatically use the DSCOE format.

+##Known Issue

+The DSCOE logo looks grainy when an html document is viewed in the R Studio viewer.
+This issue is resolved if you use a regular browser, or even click "open in browser" after knitting the document.

 ## Usage

 You can install this package using the devtools github installer: